sheelabhadra/Quiz-Bowl-Champion/README.md

 ## How to Run

 This project assumes that you have Python 3.6 installed.
-Additional packages required to run the project without errors can be installed by running `pip intall -r requirements.txt`.
+Additional packages required to run the project without errors can be installed by running `pip install -r requirements.txt`.

 To generate the inference on the test data, go to the project root directory and run: